-Following the success of its 9 previous editions and to mark our 10th year anniversary, We are pleased to announce the next European Algae Industry Summit
+Following the success of its previous editions and to mark our 10 year anniversary, our European Algae Industry Summit

 - 10 Years Later: Throwback to the Development & Growth of the European Industry